 - Properties with a solar installation could also benefit from the growing number of organizations taking corporate social responsibility more seriously.
-If you were a tenant looking to adopt more sustainable business practices, where would you rent?

 - Are there any “softer” benefits of going solar that ultimately have an indirect impact on property value?
 Another less-obvious but noteworthy consideration is the fact that few things say “environmental awareness,” “social responsibility” and “progressive thinking” like visible commercial solar panels.
 In addition to improving public image, a commercial solar system offers all the benefits and cost savings of going green, while also updating a building’s physical appearance.
-In general, better-looking properties = increased property values.
+In general, better-looking properties yield increased property values.

 In summary, is increasing property value the best reason to add commercial solar power?
 Probably not, as there are likely more direct ways to achieve that goal.
 But when evaluating the advantages and disadvantages of commercial solar, it’s something that should be factored into the equation.